smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 "Why are you here, Daedalus?"
 Sisyphus asked quietly.
 "Really?
 What hold does Minos have over you?"

 Daedalus's stylus stopped.
 His free hand moved to his chest, an unconscious gesture, fingers pressing against something small and hard beneath his tunic.
 A shape.
 Circular.
 He caught himself, dropped his hand like he'd touched fire.
-"The same hold he has on everyone."
+"Everyone serves something, Sisyphus."
 His voice was carefully empty.
 "We all have something we can't afford to lose."
 Another clear dismissal.

 Sisyphus reached for the bread, noting how the liquid in his cup trembled with each distant vibration through the stone, rhythmic and wrong, like a pulse through veins that shouldn't exist.
 Three beats, pause, two beats.
 The same pattern as the Captain's fingers on his pommel.
 The same pattern as the floor's vibration when he'd entered.
 The fortress itself was becoming alive, learning to breathe in harmony with the thing it held.